KenoLeon/BubbleUI/README.md

 ## Features

-- **Response length control** (slider) Adjust the length of the AI’s Response, change the prompt/slider for other AI driven UI functions.
+- **Prompt-based UI controls:** Easily adjust how the AI responds by editing the underlying prompts for features like response length, avatar/emoticon behavior, and more—all directly from the interface.
+Users can customize or restore defaults for each prompt-driven feature.

 ![Response Length Control Demo](https://raw.githubusercontent.com/KenoLeon/BubbleUI/main/docs/BubbleUI_Resp.png)